 The current house was built in 1968 on land that tithe maps show was owned by representatives of late Holbrook Gaskell, and the cottage and garden occupied by Thomas Eyes.
 Thomas Eyes was born 1776 and was an agricultural labourer.
 From the census returns of 1841 and 1851 it shows he remained at Thatched Cottage until his death in 1860 aged 88.

-In 1901 James Smith and his family were in residence.
+In 1901 James Smith and his family had moved in.
 James was the nephew of Joseph Smith from Stretton Hall, and a slater, and had spent nearly all his life in Stretton.

-The census of 1911 records Frank Bostock and his family living at the cottage, having moved up the lane from Tanner’s Row where he lived previously.
+The census of 1911 records Frank Bostock and his family living at the cottage, having moved up the lane from Tanner’s Row.
 Frank was born in Stretton to Joseph Bostock and Mary Ann Holland.
 By 1915 Frank had moved to Primrose Hill following the death of both his parents and nephew (Jack Bostock in World War One).
 In 1930 he moved to Roadside Cottages, Hatton Lane and died in 1946.